How SalaryLabs Uses Guides

 - Navigating overtime: How Overtime Works covers every FLSA rule, exemption threshold, and state-level variation you need to know about your eligibility.

-- Comparing your pay to peers: Each profession guide includes BLS-sourced salary data by experience level, city, and specialty — along with honest analysis of what actually moves the number.
+- Comparing your pay to peers: Each profession guide includes BLS-sourced salary data by experience level, city, and specialty — along with honest analysis of what tends to move the number.

 Why Salary Transparency Matters